Idukki Dam: Irrigation

-Tourist destination and attraction
+Tourism

-Earlier, there was a blanket ban on public entry in to the dam due to security reasons.
+Earlier, there was a blanket ban on public entry to the dam due to security reasons.
 Later, it was relaxed opening the dam for public for 10 days during the Onam and the Christmas seasons.
 The duration has been increased to one month since last year.
 Cameras and cell phones are not allowed inside the dam area.
 The entry fee is Rs.
 25 for adults and Rs.
 5 for children.
 The fee for 15-minute boating service for five persons is Rs.
 600.

 Idukki valley is 121 km away from Kottayam, and is a small hill town surrounded by a spread of beautiful, wooded valleys and meandering streams.
 Idukki is a well known tourist center in Kerala.

 The Idukki Wildlife Sanctuary extends over the Thodupuzha and Udumbanchola taluks of Idukki district, spread over 77 km and is about 450-748 m above sea level.
 The Idukki Reservoir formed by three dams - Cheruthoni, Idukki and Kulamavu - extends to 33 km.
-One can find elephants, bisons, sambar deer, wild dogs, jungle cats, tigers, wild boars etc. and a variety of snakes like cobra, viper, krait and a number of non-venomous snakes in this sanctuary.
+One can find elephants, bisons, sambar deer, wild dogs, jungle cats, tigers, wild boars etc. and a variety of snakes like cobra, viper, krait and a number of non-venomous snakes.
 The birds of Idukki are Jungle fowl, myna, laughing thrush, black bulbul, peafowl, woodpecker, kingfisher, eagle etc.